April 22, 2021 1:15 to 2:45 PM EDT

 Does the public sector hold the key to a low-carbon economy?
 U.S. government purchases account for nearly one-quarter of the U.S. GDP.
 State and local governments account for billions of dollars more.
 By favoring low-carbon choices in buildings, vehicles, energy, and other purchases, the public sector can lead the way to achieve a low-carbon economy and our Paris Climate Agreement goals.
 Through sheer volume, governments have the power to radically expand the market for climate-friendly purchases, shift supply chain decisions, and shape consumer markets for a low carbon economy.

 What can you do to contribute?
-This webinar will:
+This webinar:

-1) Describe the current state of sustainable public purchasing
+1) Describes the current state of sustainable public purchasing

-2) Identify barriers and facilitators to sustainable purchasing
+2) Identifies barriers and facilitators to sustainable purchasing

-3) Consider future opportunities to expand sustainable purchasing
+3) Considers future opportunities to expand sustainable purchasing

-4) Offer strategies you can use to boost the sustainability of purchases in your agency or office.
+4) Offers strategies you can use to boost the sustainability of purchases in your agency or office.

 |Nicole Darnall– Nicole is Associate Dean of Faculty Success in ASU’s College of Global Futures and Associate Director and Professor of Management and Public Policy in ASU’s School of Sustainability.
 She is co-founder of ASU’s Sustainable Purchasing Research Initiative and Distinguished Sustainability Scholar at the Julie Ann Wrigley Global Institute of Sustainability.|

 |Sarah O’Brien – Sarah is the Chief Executive Officer of the Sustainable Purchasing Leadership Council.
 SPLC convenes buyers, suppliers, and public interest advocates to develop programs that simplify and standardize sustainable purchasing efforts by large organizations.
 Sarah is an expert on sustainable purchasing and specifically on the procurement of more sustainable electronics.|